 2005 opened new opportunites for Robin and Linda to be included in Robert Altman's final film, "A Prairie Home Companion."
 The movie is a fictional representation of behind-the-scenes activities at the long-running public radio show of the same name.
 Here, they appeared as themselves and performed "Old Plank Road."
 Filmed at the Fitzgerald Theater and released in 2006, the movie pooled the talents of four Oscar winners.
 Critics' general reaction to the film was favorable: Roger Ebert awarded the film four out of four stars, saying, "What a lovely film this is, so gentle and whimsical, so simple and profound" and later added the film to his "Great Movies" list.

-Home for Robin and Linda is an old frame house built around a log cabin in Middlebrook, Virginia, right in the heart of the Shenandoah Valley.
-In 2008 they released their 20th recording, "Buena Vista,"tunes that take us down south to country's bumpy back roads and mountain views.
-With this recording the Williamses have penned a finely detailed drawing of American characters.
+Home for Robin and Linda has always been an old frame house built around a log cabin right in the heart of the Shenandoah Valley, so in 2008 they released their 20th recording, "Buena Vista,"tunes that take us down south to country's bumpy back roads and mountain views.
+With this recording the Williamses penned a finely detailed drawing of American characters.
 "Music and meaning are seamless, genuine, and first-rate, as we have come to expect from this gifted team." __ Dirty Linen

 No Depression magazine praises Robin and Linda Williams for creating "music that is both comfortable and thoughtful - a rare combination that explains why and how the Williamses are able to keep on an even keel while musical trends come and go.
 They don't play at being country - they are country."